gladcolor/LLM-Geo/README.md

 # Note:

 - You may need the [geopandas](https://geopandas.org/en/stable/getting_started.html#installation) package to load vector files.
 Please install it in advance.
 - We created another autonomous agent to download geospatial data, LLM-Find.
 There are two implementations: [Jupyter Notebook](https://github.com/gladcolor/LLM-Find/) and the [QGIS plugin](https://github.com/Teakinboyewa/AutonomousGIS_GeodataRetrieverAgent).
-This agent is very helpful, please play with it!
+Please try them out!